 The Certificate of Completion Programming Technician is a one-year certificate that includes the first year of the Computer Science and supporting Computer Information Technologies.
 This certificate is intended for students focused on becoming career-ready in one year.
 Students completing this certification will be prepared to seek entry-level employment in occupations such as a software testing specialist, junior developer, mobile application developer, or web developer.

-Click here to learn how this certificate can lead to an Associate of Applied Science in Software Development.
+Click here to learn how this certificate can lead to an AAS in CIS Software Development.

 Gainful Employment Disclosure

 Southwestern is required by federal regulations to disclose information related to the College's educational programs that lead to gainful employment in a recognized occupation.
 This information is intended to provide students the opportunity to measure employment outcomes associated with certificate programs.

 Gainful employment information for the Certificate of Completion Programming Technician can be found online.

 Students must complete a minimum of 45 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of ‘C’ or better.
 One course must be completed at Southwestern before the Certificate of Completion Programming Technician is awarded.